PrinzAndreas/ModellingProgramming/Teaching/SolutionHints/README.md

 <details>
 <summary> Solution hints </summary>
 Obviously, there are many more implicit assumption to add.
 We consider just three of them: Charlies movements in the room are irrelevant.
 The furniture can be ignored.
-The floor isolation is ideal.
+The floor isolation is ideal.<br/>
 Validity of the assumptions is related to the purpose of the model and the implied data accuracy.
 Although Charlies movements influence the temperature distribution in the room, the effect is not visible because we only have one data item for the room temperature and our temperature accuracy of 1 degree is not fine enough to register Charlies influence.
 The furniture could make a difference, but this is not visible as we only have one data item for the room temperature.
-The floor isolation is not relevant as the room below Charlies room is also heated and has almost the same temperature as Charlies room.
+The floor isolation is not relevant as the room below Charlies room is also heated and has almost the same temperature as Charlies room.<br/>
 When we want to consider the distribution of temperature in the room, we need more temperature measurement spots and a model for the heat diffusion in the room.
 </details>